 Brun de Vian-Tiran maintains L’Isle sur la Sorgue’s industrial past.
 Warm-up with a new wool blanket or throw made right in town.
 This family-run company has been manufacturing for 200+ years.
 Plan to visit the on-site museum and explore the boutique.

 Aside from markets and antiques, L’Isle sur la Sorgue treats art lovers to contemporary exhibitions in historical settings.

 The Campredon Art Center features rotating exhibitions of emerging artists, workshops, and lectures in an 18th-century mansion.
 Hôtel Donadeï de Campredon was built as a private residence in 1746 for Charles-Joseph de Campredon.
 Since 1979, a portion of the structure has been protected as a French Historic Monument.
 The museum includes a permanent collection devoted to the works of locally-born poet René Char.

 Telephone: +33 04 90 38 17 41

 In 2011, contemporary art lovers Danièle Kapel-Marcovici and Tristan Fourtine established a foundation in a stately 19th-century mansion on the banks of the Sorgue.
-The restoration project retained original architectural elements with the intent to unite historical features with modern sculptures and other works.
+The restoration project retained original architectural elements to unite historical features with modern sculptures and other works.
 Access to the Villa Datris (a combination of their names) is free.
 The annual exhibitions typically run from the end of May through October.

 Fondation Villa Datris